mozzarellaV8/nyc-pigeons/nyc311-Pigeons.md

 <editor@mozzarella.website>
 May 4, 2016

-Mapping the pigeon complaints of New York City, 2010 - early 2016
+Mapping pigeon complaints of New York City, 2010 - early 2016
 -----------------------------------------------------------------

 I came across a dataset in Jeremy Singer-Vine's [weekly email](https://tinyletter.com/data-is-plural), comprised of all reported rat sightings in New York City.
 Going further I found a *wealth of data* on complaints made to various NYC agencies, all through the 311 Service Requests system.
 [NYC Open Data](https://nycopendata.socrata.com/data) is a beautiful thing.